-Wells-Glover teaches undergraduate and graduate courses on diversity and social justice and serves as advisor to the Student Social Work Association.
+Wells-Glover teaches undergraduate and graduate courses and serves as advisor to the Student Social Work Association.

-Wells-Glover teaches undergraduate and graduate courses on diversity and social justice and serves as advisor to the Student Social Work Association.
+Wells-Glover teaches undergraduate and graduate courses and serves as advisor to the Student Social Work Association.

-Wells-Glover teaches undergraduate and graduate courses on diversity and social justice and serves as advisor to the Student Social Work Association.
+Wells-Glover teaches undergraduate and graduate courses and serves as advisor to the Student Social Work Association.

-Wells-Glover teaches undergraduate and graduate courses on diversity and social justice and serves as advisor to the Student Social Work Association.
+Wells-Glover teaches undergraduate and graduate courses and serves as advisor to the Student Social Work Association.

 The module incorporated education specific to the health care needs, barriers and clinical experiences often encountered by members of the LGBTQ+ community.